Marc-Solution/Mavera/README.md

     - I learned from this tutorial how to make the footer stick at the bottom. https://www.youtube.com/watch?v=US_3XvufMLU

 - Responsive image
-    - I learned from this tutorial how to make the image under navbar (on all pages) responsive. https://www.youtube.com/watch?v=VF5kD6QEEag
+    - I learned from this tutorial how to make the banner image (on all pages) responsive. https://www.youtube.com/watch?v=VF5kD6QEEag

 - Modal Popup
     - The code for the modal I got from the bootstrap documentation.
 I changed the code a little bit.
 I use the modal in the products cards and for the newsletter.
-    - The changes I did for the products modal was that I removed the modal header and added a background color.
-I inserted a text with product information.
+    - The changes I did for the products modal was that I removed the modal header and added a background image.
+I inserted a text with product information and I added a button that links to the shop page.
     - In the newsletter modal I inserted a newsletter form

 - Newsletter form